timothypratley/power-turtle/resources/public/conj2017-slides.md

 * Lessons are interesting when they challenge us; can you draw this shape?
   - and provide just enough information to figure it out

-* Getting started is easier now, but there is another big barrier to learning Clojure,
+* Getting started in Power Turtle is easy
+  - but there is an even bigger barrier to learning Clojure;
-* you have to know English.
+  - you pretty much have to understand one particular human language.

 ---
 background-image: url(../../../img/korean.jpg)
 background-position: center